bjornmeansbear/lectureScripts/ASustainableDesigner.md

 What comes to mind when you hear the phrase “sustainable design?”
 Brown paper?
 Soy Ink?
 Bamboo?
 Reuse?
 Is there a particular aesthetic?
 Is there a particular kind of client?
 Is there a particular product?
 Is there a particular visual trope or look or feel?
 How about a particular message?
 A particular manufacturing process?

 so what does sustainable graphic design look like?
-I'm still not completely sure, but working on it…
+I'm still not completely sure, but I'm still working on it…

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±